awsdocs/aws-lambda-developer-guide/doc_source/using-extensions.md

 You can add extensions to a function using the Lambda console, the AWS Command Line Interface \(AWS CLI\), or infrastructure as code \(IaC\) services and tools such as AWS CloudFormation, AWS Serverless Application Model \(AWS SAM\), and Terraform\.

-The following [Lambda runtimes](lambda-runtimes.md) support external extensions:
+The following [Lambda runtimes](lambda-runtimes.md) support extensions:
 + \.NET Core 3\.1 \(C\#/PowerShell\) \(`dotnetcore3.1`\)
 + Custom runtime \(`provided`\)
 + Custom runtime on Amazon Linux 2 \(`provided.al2`\)